Angular defect: Examples

-Descartes's theorem
+Descartes's theorem on total angular defect

 Descartes's theorem on the "total defect" of a polyhedron states that if the polyhedron is homeomorphic to a sphere (i.e. topologically equivalent to a sphere, so that it may be deformed into a sphere by stretching without tearing), the "total defect", i.e. the sum of the defects of all of the vertices, is two full circles (or 720° or 4π radians).
 The polyhedron need not be convex.

 A generalization says the number of circles in the total defect equals the Euler characteristic of the polyhedron.
-This is a special case of the Gauss–Bonnet theorem which relates the integral of the Gaussian curvature to the Euler characteristic.
-Here the Gaussian curvature is concentrated at the vertices: on the faces and edges the curvature is zero (the surface is locally isometric to a Euclidean plane) and the integral of curvature at a vertex is equal to the defect there (by definition).
+This is a special case of the Gauss–Bonnet theorem, which relates the integral of the Gaussian curvature to the Euler characteristic.
+Here, the Gaussian curvature is concentrated at the vertices: on the faces and edges the curvature is zero (the surface is locally isometric to a Euclidean plane) and the integral of curvature at a vertex is equal to the defect there (by definition).

 This can be used to calculate the number V of vertices of a polyhedron by totaling the angles of all the faces, and adding the total defect (which is $2\pi$ times the Euler characteristic).
 This total will have one complete circle for every vertex in the polyhedron.

-A converse to Descartes' theorem is given by Alexandrov's uniqueness theorem, according to which a metric space that is locally Euclidean (hence zero curvature) except for a finite number of points of positive angular defect, adding to $4\pi$, can be realized in a unique way as the surface of a convex polyhedron.
+A converse to Descartes's theorem is given by Alexandrov's theorem on polyhedra, according to which a metric space that is locally Euclidean (hence zero curvature) except for a finite number of points of positive angular defect, adding to $4\pi$, can be realized uniquely as the surface of a convex polyhedron.